flemay/3musketeers/docs/docs/patterns.md

 ## Docker

 Make calls directly Docker instead of Compose.
-All example above can replace Compose with Docker but using Compose makes it more manageable.
-However, there are situations where calling straight Docker is required.
-For example, if you were to generate a `.env` file from a container, then using Compose would fail if one service in `docker-compose.yml` needs a `.env` file.
+Everything that is done with Compose can be done with Docker.
+Using Compose helps to keep the Makefile clean.

 ```makefile
 echo: